yurii-vasylkiv/freertos-simulation/README.md

 INSTALLATION:
 -----------------

-1. Create a folder C:\dev
+1. Create a folder C:\root
 2. Create a folder C:\root\opt
 3. Create a folder C:\root\env
-4. Install MinGW into C:dev\env
+4. Install MinGW into C:\root\env
    - install basic build tools (gcc, g++, etc.) using mingw-get.exe
 5. Install CLion into C:\root\opt\clion
 6. Install Atollic into C:\root\opt\atollic (you will have to rename Atollic folder as it does not allow to rename it during the installation)